-Additionally, FIs can decide to share the data collected as part of the reporting step with researchers, so as to contribute to the improvement of scientific standards.
+Additionally, FIs should share the data collected as part of the reporting step with researchers (or investigate the effectiveness of the action internally), so as to contribute to the improvement of scientific standards.
 This is especially important for those cases where evidence is currently lacking, such as in the case of loans.

-6 Review: Revision & Improvement
+Review: Revision & Improvement

 The "Check" step could then inform the revision and improvement of the action plan.
 The objective of this step is to ensure that the impact potential of the FI will increase over time.
-The review step should be performed every year.
+The review step should be performed at least every year.
+Note that a review of the plan can be conducted whenever needed during the year to accommodate any unexpected changes that might impact the success of the initial plan.